Skip to content

-One of the most important things to understand when learning YAMLScript is the concept of "modes".
+One of the most important things to understand when learning YS is the concept of "modes".

 It basically comes down to whether an unquoted scalar like count should be considered as a data string or a code symbol (variable, function name etc).
-Since YAMLScript's main focus is about embedding code into YAML data files, it's very important to know what mode you are in at any given point.
+Since the main focus of YS is about embedding code into YAML data files, it's very important to know what mode you are in at any given point.

 • Bare mode

 Exactly the same as YAML 1.2 (Core Schema).
-YAMLScript can load most existing files without executing any code.
+YS can load most existing files without executing any code.

 • Data mode